Skip to main content Skip to main content

 Not investment advice.
 Educational reading.
 See Disclaimer.

 Anti-Money-Laundering (AML) compliance is the body of rules requiring financial institutions to detect and report transactions that look like money laundering.
-The legal substrate is the Bank Secrecy Act of 1970, dramatically expanded by the USA PATRIOT Act of 2001 after September 11.
+The legal foundation is the Bank Secrecy Act of 1970, dramatically expanded by the USA PATRIOT Act of 2001 after September 11.
 FINRA Rule 3310 turns this into specific obligations for broker-dealers: written AML programs, designated compliance officers, ongoing training, and independent testing.
-As a new advisor or analyst, you are not the AML officer -- but you are the first line of detection, and you have a personal obligation to escalate red flags you spot.
-The cost of missing them is not theoretical: firms pay nine-figure fines for systemic failures, and individuals can be charged for willful blindness.
-The cost of false positives is much lower: the SAR system is designed to encourage reporting, and good-faith filings are protected from civil liability.
+As an investor, you sit on the other side of this machinery: it is why a firm verifies your identity, asks where a large deposit came from, and occasionally pauses a transaction without much explanation.
+Understanding it tells you which questions are routine compliance (answer them; they are not the firm prying) versus genuinely unusual, and why the same checks that feel like friction are the reason markets are not an open laundromat.
+The cost to a firm of missing real red flags is not theoretical -- firms pay nine-figure fines for systemic failures -- which is exactly why these checks are not optional and not negotiable on your account.

 Quiz · 5 questions ↓

-The top AML red flags new advisors should recognize on sight.
+The top AML red flags the system watches for -- and why a firm may ask you about them.
 (1) Structuring -- multiple cash deposits just under $10K, especially across consecutive days or branches.
-(2) Unexplained source of funds -- a client wires in $500K without ever discussing where it came from, and dodges the question.
-(3) Third-party transfers -- money arrives from or departs to accounts in names different from the client, with no documented business reason.
+(2) Unexplained source of funds -- money wired in without any explanation of where it came from (this is why a firm asks; answering plainly is the fast path through).
+(3) Third-party transfers -- money arriving from or departing to accounts in names different from the account holder, with no documented reason.
 (4) High-risk geographies -- funds routed through jurisdictions on the FATF grey list, or to/from sanctioned countries.
 (5) PEPs (Politically Exposed Persons) -- foreign government officials, their immediate families, and close associates; not illegal but require enhanced due diligence.
-(6) Inconsistency between KYC profile and activity -- a retiree with stated low income suddenly trading $100K daily.
-(7) Reluctance to provide documentation -- a client who balks at routine account-opening paperwork or refuses to explain a transaction.
-None of these alone is proof of a crime; each is a flag that triggers a closer look and a compliance-officer conversation.
+(6) Inconsistency between the KYC profile and activity -- a retiree with stated low income suddenly trading $100K daily.
+(7) Reluctance to provide documentation -- balking at routine account-opening paperwork or refusing to explain a transaction.
+None of these alone is proof of a crime; each is a flag that triggers a closer look.
+Knowing the list explains why providing clean documentation up front makes your own onboarding faster, and why a firm that waves these checks through casually is one to be wary of.

 Pull the most recent enforcement actions from FINRA's site (search 'FINRA enforcement AML' on finra.org).
 Pick one fine over $5M and read what specifically went wrong.
 The pattern is almost always: red flags were present, individual employees saw them, but the firm's escalation paths broke down and the SARs were never filed.
 Note how the regulator framed the firm's culpability -- not 'they were complicit in laundering' but 'they failed to maintain an adequate AML program.'
-That distinction is your job to prevent.
+For an investor, a firm's AML enforcement history is a real signal about its operational seriousness -- the kind of thing worth a quick BrokerCheck search before you hand a firm your money.

 A long-standing client deposits $25,000 in cash on a Monday.
 The deposit is clearly over the $10K threshold.
 The client has been with the firm for 8 years, the source of funds (a vehicle sale, with a notarized bill of sale provided unprompted) is well documented, and the deposit is consistent with the client's normal pattern of occasional large cash transactions from a small-business operation already disclosed in KYC.
 What filings are required?